-The WSJ offers a subscription for the digital or digital and print editions typically offering three levels of subscriptions, introductory, six months, and one-year rate.
+The WSJ offers a subscription for the classic print, digital, or print and digital editions typically offering three levels of subscriptions, introductory, six months, and one-year rate.
 The company has a subtle call-to-action to subscribe in the upper right-hand side of the home page.

 The subscription purchase landing page has a less cluttered design offering a simple user interface with three user-friendly steps.

 The WSJ offers a customer center offering various customer functions automated, such as suspending print delivery.
 The WSJ website also provides phone, chat, and email easily found at the bottom of each web page throughout the website.

 The Southwest overall website design uses blue for calmness and responsibility along with yellow and orange that represents passion and excitement.

 The website has a user-friendly customer service oriented focus consistent with Southwest’s mission and beliefs.
 The website has a no frills feel, favoring function with a somewhat limited aesthetic appeal.

 Southwest provides flight services in the United States and limited international flights.
 Southwest Airlines website has decided not to list with other travel and flight services aggregator sites, resulting in driving significantly more traffic directly to the Southwest website.